-You’re here because you want to know the definition of a franchise.
-In other words, “What is a franchise?”
+You’re here because you want to know the franchise definition.
+In other words, you want this question answered: “What is a franchise?”

 If you’re like most people, your answer will be: “Well, Subway® is a franchise.
 And so is McDonald’s.”

 While both answers are true, they don’t define what a franchise is-or does.